-If your wisdom teeth are growing in improperly, or you think that one of your teeth may need to be extracted due to damage from an oral injury, tooth decay, or gum disease, contact Carmel Mountain Dental Care right away so Dr. Lee or Dr. Moeckel can help you get out of pain.
+If your wisdom teeth are growing in improperly, or you think that one of your teeth may need to be extracted due to damage from an oral injury, tooth decay, or gum disease, contact Carmel Mountain Dental Care right away.

 Painful Wisdom Teeth

 Severe Decay or Infection

 At Carmel Mountain Dental Care, our goal is to preserve your natural tooth.
 However, sometimes teeth need to be removed to maintain the health of your surrounding teeth or overall oral health.
 Let's dive into the most common reasons for tooth removal to get a better sense of your potential extraction needs.

 By far the most common reason for extraction, wisdom tooth removal is fairly commonplace and usually occurs soon after eruption in the late teens or early twenties.

 Sometimes when teeth are severely decayed or infected, a root canal is not effective.
 In these cases, it may be best to extract the tooth to prevent damage to surrounding teeth.

 If full dentures are recommended to a patient, they will need to have any remaining teeth extracted in preparation for receiving their denture.

 "The team at Carmel Mountain Dental Care saw me same-day when I chipped my front tooth.
 They relieved my pain and fixed my smile in no time!
 I would recommend them to anyone who finds themselves in a dental emergency!"

 "I have been a patient at CMDC for 3 years now.
 This place is truly a gem and I will not go anywhere else!
 I have seen multiple hygienists and two different dentists, they have all treated me with the best care, respect and great service.
 I have a lot of sensitivity, they keep that in mind and are gentle.
 They truly go above and beyond for their patients and I no longer dread the dentist!
 Thank you!"